Information

 • Connect clients to support programs and social services

-• Create awareness of the stigma surrounding substance use, poverty and mental health issues
+• Create awareness of the impact of stigma surrounding substance use has on poverty and mental health issues

 • Provide access to physical and mental health services through a Support Coordinator